Jeremycouturier/NcorpiON/README.md

       ./ncorpion.sh

 from within the ```src``` directory.
 Note that the 3D visualization will make the simulation vastly slower.
+Installing MPI is not needed if you don't use the 3D vizualisation.

 ## 2D animations